dwshetty/nodejs_demo/README.md

 # `node app.js`

 Runs the app.
-You will also see any errors in the console. <br />
+You will see logs in the console. <br />

 # `node server.js`

 Runs the app.
-Open http://localhost:5000 to view it in the browser. <br />
+Open http://localhost:5000 to view the output in the browser. <br />